27th July 2020

 Reflecting on the above questions will give you much more meaningful and effective ways to plan for, support and monitor progress.

 We are now entering a new, post-pandemic world, and have the opportunity, with backing from DfE and Ofsted, to do what we know is right.
 It’s time to completely shed the data armour, reduce unnecessary workload and, most importantly, bring the full broad and balanced curriculum back to our classrooms.

 We can change the way we assess in primary schools forever.
 I could move on to discussing SATs and league tables, but I’ll leave those for now.
 Let’s focus first on delivering a broad and balanced curriculum with assessment fully integrated.
 Let’s enable the monitoring of actual coverage and learning, that informs teachers and leaders in real time as to where their children are and what is needed to support them to be the best that they can be.
 Let’s ensure that all governors know that progress is not a number to be measured and is more than a narrative; it must become an intrinsic part of a school’s curriculum.

 Six years ago, as levels were banished, I began working on a way to meaningfully integrate curriculum delivery and assessment for learning.
 With the help of over 300 outstanding primary leaders and a team of curriculum experts, we came up with a platform that links curriculum, learning and progression: Curriculum Maestro.

-Maestro supports live curriculum planning and helps teachers to make formative and summative assessment of actual progress.
+Maestro includes a fully sequenced curriculum, supports live curriculum planning and helps teachers to make formative and summative assessments of actual progress.
 It appreciates that the process is multifaceted and not always linear.
 Crucially, it enables teachers to meaningfully respond to their assessments and help children to make progress.